Interview

 WOW here it is: the admission:

-de Cuyper admits "we" know little about the effects of pigments, - Really,
+de Cuyper admits "we" know little about the effects of laser on pigments, - Really,

 25th